-- Heavy Metals This is sent to a merchant for further reprocessing as the level of contamination is too great to give the material any residual value. - Light Metals The primary purpose of removing light fragments of metal before entering the secondary shredder, is to protect the wear parts of the shredder.
+- Heavy metals This is sent to a merchant for further reprocessing as the level of contamination is too great to give the material any residual value. - Light metals The primary purpose of removing light fragments of metal before entering the secondary shredder, was to protect the wear parts of the shredder.
 The secondary shredder is no longer used, as it is not required to produce an RDF quality of fuel.
-As the material collected at this extraction is over 65% plastics and bags, it is therefore too heavily contaminated to have a value. - Shredded Non-Ferrous Metals A very small quantity is collected, which is still quite heavily contaminated with light non-metallic materials.
+As the material collected at this extraction is over 65% plastics and bags, it is therefore too heavily contaminated to have a value. - Shredded non-ferrous metals A very small quantity is collected, which is still quite heavily contaminated with light non-metallic materials.
 It therefore has no financial value.